Mila-Vision-RG/mila-vision-rg.github.io/index.md

 ### Contact

-This reading group is organized by [Aarash Feizi](https://aarashfeizi.github.io/), feel free to contact me at [Email](mailto:aarash.feizi@mail.mcgill.ca)!
+This reading group is organized by [Aarash Feizi](https://aarashfeizi.github.io/), feel free to contact me at this [email](mailto:aarash.feizi@mail.mcgill.ca)!

 [comment]: <> (```markdown)